 If you enjoyed this Instant Pot Cheesecake, I would love for you to leave a comment and review below.

 Instant Pot Cheesecake

 - 1 tablespoon sugar

-- 2 (8 ounce packages) cream cheese softened
+- 2 (8-ounce packages) full-fat cream cheese at room temperature

 - 2 teaspoons vanilla extract